golang/website/content/static/doc/mod.md

 # Upgrade a specific module.
 $ go get -d golang.org/x/net

-# Upgrade modules that provide packages imported by package in the main module.
+# Upgrade modules that provide packages imported by packages in the main module.
-$ go get -u ./...
+$ go get -d -u ./...

 # Upgrade or downgrade to a specific version of a module.
 $ go get -d golang.org/x/text@v0.3.2